Two Nice Jewish Boys: History

 Two Nice Jewish Boys was established in 2016 by Naor Meningher and Eytan Weinstein.
 Meningher, an independent film maker who grew up in Israel, and Weinstein, who moved to Israel from Birmingham, Alabama around 2007, met at Tel Aviv University's Steve Tisch School of Film and Television.
 Speaking to The Jerusalem Post in 2017, Meningher stated that his motivation to start the podcast were "Zionism and his love for Israel"; Weinstein felt that an English-language podcast would benefit people who had recently moved to Israel.
 Both said that Two Nice Jewish Boys was also aimed at the Jewish community outside Israel.
 Since 2017, the podcast has been hosted on The Jewish Journal.

 The success of Two Nice Jewish Boys, which is self-funded, led to the creation of The Melting Podcast, which is hosted by Meningher and published by the Israeli Public Broadcasting Corporation, in 2017.
 The Melting Podcast is likewise aimed at English-speaking immigrants to Israel.

-The podcast has hosted a number of high-profile guests, including Michael Oren, Dan Shechtman, Chaim Topol, Ania Bukstein, Tamar Zandberg, Robert Aumann, Deborah Lipstadt, Uri Geller, and Moshe Koppel.
+The podcast has hosted a number of high-profile guests, including Michael Oren, Dan Shechtman, Chaim Topol, Ania Bukstein, Tamar Zandberg, Robert Aumann, Deborah Lipstadt, Uri Geller, Noam Shuster-Eliassi, and Moshe Koppel.